Assignment 3: Word Game Part 1: Dictionary

 For example, if someone types "computer" the word "compute" should be displayed (with a beep) immediately after the "e" is typed, and then immediately after the "r" is typed the word "computer" should be added to the word list as well (with beep).
 It should be possible to enter words very quickly without any noticeable pauses, because this code will be incorporated into a speed-based word game in your next programming assignment.

-If the "Clear" button is pressed, the words and the letters should be removed from the screen.
+If the "Clear" button is pressed, the words and the letters should be removed from the screen (the word list and the text entry box).
 If the "Return to menu" button is pressed the app should return to the app's main list of buttons.
 If the "Acknowledgements" button is pressed, then the application should display all the acknowledgements for this assignment.